 The Network Services Unit (NSU) is responsible for the planning, development, configuration, implementation, and maintenance of the Division of State Police data network.
 This State wide infrastructure is comprised of the physical wiring, routers, switches, wireless access points, and server hardware, as well as the software and services that together provide local and wide area connectivity.
 The unit develops, deploys, and maintains the Division of State Police Storage Area Network, including strategies and tactics for disaster recovery of data storage.
 It is charges with the management of all network authentication of users and computers, directory and print services, as well as DHCP and DNS.
 NSU designs, implements, and maintains all email services for the Division, including remote and mobile access.
 The unit deploys and maintains all systems in accordance with policies of the NJSP Information Security Unit as well as the NJOIT security mandates.

-The Operations Support Unit identifies information technologies having strategic value to the Division's business and enforcement activities.
+The Vehicle Operations and Deployment Unit identifies mobile information technology solutions that have strategic value to the Division's business and enforcement activities.

 The State Bureau of Identification (SBI) functions as the central repository for the receiving, verifying, coding, processing, and dissemination of all criminal history record information utilized by criminal justice agencies for criminal justice purposes and noncriminal justice agencies for licensing/employment purposes.